Robert-van-Engelen/lisp/README.md

 The garbage collector resets the bit vector (all cell pairs are initially considered unused).
 The first stage marks all cell pairs reachable from the global environment `env` and all cell pairs reachable from the stack.
 The second stage sweeps all unusued cell pairs.
 A third stage compacts the heap by removing unused atoms and strings:

-    /* garbage collector, returns number of free cells in the pool or raises ERROR_OUT_OF_MEMORY */ I gc() {
+    /* garbage collector, returns number of free cells in the pool or raises err(7): out of memory */ I gc() {
       I i;
       BREAK_OFF;                                    /* do not interrupt GC */